sbeliakou/linux-lab/Quiz Questions/README.md

 #### module 01.
 What Linux Is
 #### module 02.
 Linux Family
-Select correct statements:
+Select correct statements:(
+Linux is inexpensive and powerful alternative to other OS
+Linux doesn't support multi-user and multitasking technologies
+Linux runs on a variety of platforms
+Linux is developed by Linus Tordvalds in July 1991)

-Select Linux features:
+Select Linux features:(some features)

 Does Open Source mean free access to source code - right to modify without restriction, right to freely distribute software?